netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ## A use-case: NetObserv own network flow matrix

-Let's have this use-case: using NetObserv to understand its own relationships with other components.
+Let’s consider this use case: using NetObserv to understand its own relationships with other components.
 Considering you have already installed NetObserv, Loki and the FlowCollector resource with **sampling set to 1**.

 The `FlowMetrics` API does not require Loki, however it's still recommended, for better troubleshooting.
 Installing Loki for testing purpose is as simple as: